A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Graphical calculus

-\paragraph{Graphical calculus.} When willing to define a graphical calculus for $SL_2(\mathbb{C})$ one encounters the difficulty of finding a good $SL_2(\mathbb{C})$-equivalent to the $3jm$-symbol of $SU(2)$ recoupling theory, so that it would satisfy the good symmetry relations to be well-represented by a $3$-valent vertex.
-This issue is investigated in \cite{Anderson1970}, but the symmetry relations are intricate and depend on the convention chosen for the phase $\kappa$.
-As a result there is no consensus about the definition of the rules of graphical calculus for $SL_2(\mathbb{C})$.
-Following the phase convention of \cite{Speziale2017}, we define then
+When one wishes to define a graphical calculus for \SL, one encounters the difficulty of finding a suitable \SL-analogue of the $3jm$-symbol of \SU recoupling theory, such that it would satisfy the appropriate symmetry relations to be well represented by a $3$-valent vertex.
+This issue is investigated in \cite{anderson1970}, but the symmetry relations are intricate and depend on the convention chosen for the phase $\kappa$.
+As a result there is no consensus about the definition of the rules of graphical calculus for \SL.
+Following the phase convention of \cite{speziale2017}, we then define

 Graphically it corresponds to the $3$-valent vertex